Living Proof: The Farewell Tour

-Living Proof: The Farewell Tour (also referred to as simply The Farewell Tour and later dubbed The Never Can Say Goodbye Tour) was the fifth concert tour by American singer-actress Cher to promote her twenty-fourth studio album, Living Proof and her eighth official compilation album, The Very Best of Cher.
-It began on June 14, 2002 in Toronto, Ontario, Canada and was originally planned as a 59-date tour in North America.
+Living Proof: The Farewell Tour (also referred to as simply The Farewell Tour, later dubbed The Never Can Say Goodbye Tour) was the fifth concert tour by American singer and actress Cher to promote her 24th studio album, Living Proof (2001) and her eighth official compilation album, The Very Best of Cher (2003).
+The tour officially began on June 14, 2002, in Toronto, Ontario, Canada, being initially planned as a 59-date tour across North America.

-Due to the popularity of the tour, Cher decided to extend it by 100 more shows in North America then, after the tour concluded in 2004, she announced plans of playing in Europe, Oceania and Asia to play in territories she either had never been to or had not played for a long time.
-The final show took place at the Hollywood Bowl in Los Angeles after a record-breaking 325 dates, grossing well over $200 million and earning Cher the Guinness World Record for the "Highest Grossing Tour by a Female Artist" at the time.
+Due to the popularity of the show, Cher decided to extend the tour by adding 100 new shows to North America, while also announcing plans for 2004 of playing in Asia, Europe, and Oceania, mainly in territories she either had never been to or had not visited for many years.
+The final show of the tour took place at the Hollywood Bowl, in Los Angeles, after a record-breaking 325 dates, grossing well over $200 million and earning Cher the Guinness World Record for the Highest Grossing Tour by a Female Artist, at the time.

-The tour was planned similarly to her previous 1999/2000 Do You Believe?
-Tour.
-The set list consisted of 21 songs, 4 video montages, dancers and aerialists.
-It also included a dozen costume changes, designed by Cher's longtime collaborator Bob Mackie.
-Some changes were made to the set list during the European and Australasian legs.
+The tour was planned similarly to her previous 1999–2000 Do You Believe?
+Tour; the setlist consisted of 21 songs (some changes were made to the set list during the European and Australasian legs), with four video montages and backing dancers and aerialists.
+Notable also were Cher's dozen costume-changes, designed by Cher's longtime collaborator and friend Bob Mackie.

-The tour generated positive reviews from critics.
-The concert was broadcast on NBC from American Airlines Arena, in Miami during Thanksgiving weekend.
-The concert special attracting near 17 million viewers and won three Primetime Emmy Awards.
+The Farewell Tour generated positive reviews from critics.
+The concert was broadcast on NBC from American Airlines Arena, in Miami, over the Thanksgiving weekend in 2002.
+The concert special attracted nearly 17 million viewers and won three Primetime Emmy Awards.
 A DVD titled The Farewell Tour was released in summer 2003.

-Although Cher stated that this would be her final tour, she returned to touring in 2014 with her Dressed to Kill Tour, which visited 49 cities in North America.
-However, it would remain her last world tour until she embarked on the Here We Go Again Tour (2018–2020).
+Although Cher stated that this would be her "final" tour, she returned to the road again in 2014 with her Dressed to Kill Tour, which visited 49 cities in North America.
+However, The Farewell Tour would be her last global tour until she embarked on the Here We Go Again Tour (2018–20).